Thought for Food.

 Minnie Driver is Secondo’s girlfriend, whom he refuses to sleep with, to remain pure until they marry.
 Yet he has no problem having an affair with Pascal’s wife (Isabella Rossellini).
 Even this subplot is an indication of how “old-country” Secondo is.

-When Secondo cannot secure another bank loan to keep his restaurant afloat, it is Pascal who would make Secondo a promise: to coax a well-known jazz musician friend of his into Secondo’s restaurant, a promotional visit that would put the small restaurant on the mealtime map.
-A promise with heft behind it, as the frames on Pascal’s office wall attest, showing him carousing with Hollywood bigshots.
-It would be the jolt Secondo and Primo need to make it – and the movie follows their preparations for their Big Night.
+When Secondo cannot secure another bank loan to keep his restaurant afloat, it is Pascal who comes to Secondo’s aid, not with money, but with a life-changing promise.
+Always touting himself as someone who hobnobs with high society, Pascal promises to coax a well-known jazz musician into Secondo’s restaurant, a promotional visit that would put the small restaurant on the mealtime map.
+A promise with seeming heft behind it, as the frames on Pascal’s office wall attest, showing him carousing with Hollywood bigshots.
+It’s the last shot for Secondo and Primo, their Hamburger Hill, their Big Night…

 The Old World music sets the tone, the vibrant characters carry the plight, and the cooking seals the deal.
 The cooking!
 Making pasta from scratch – from beating the eggs and flour to the flattening and cutting of the dough into strips!
 Aromas leap off the screen; olive oils and basil and sweet peppers, fresh breads and cheeses; Secondo describing the dishes in delicate, mouth-watering detail…

-A story that will arc us high and take us very low indeed, as our hearts beat in simpatico with Secondo’s agitation over the course of the night that would make or break him.
+A story that will arc us high and take us very low indeed, as our hearts beat in simpatico with Secondo’s agitation over the course of the Big Night that would make or break him.

 BIG NIGHT is ultimately a tragedy, a tale of devious agenda and trust betrayed, yet in its final scene, a reconciliation that will steal our breath away with its impact: another brave cinematic rarity – a long, unbroken take (with Tucci actually cooking an omelet in real time, and serving it to himself, Anthony and Shalhoub!), with no dialogue, that builds to uniting the two brothers in one beautiful human gesture.
+As it opened, the movie’s closing is a bookend, the two brothers in the kitchen, united.
 If the movie was brilliant up to that point, now it was immortal.

 Unfortunately, Stanley Tucci must fund his directorial efforts with his acting gigs (in crafted B-roles like JUNO and SPOTLIGHT, and silly dalliances like HUNGER GAMES and TRANSFORMERS: AGE OF EXTINCTION).
 To date, BIG NIGHT is still Tucci’s best helmed film.